Counterfactual Effect Decomposition in Multi-Agent Sequential Decision Making: Decomposing Reverse State-Specific Effect

 \begin{theorem} Let $t_Y$ denote the time-step of response variable $Y$ and $\psi$ be the output of $\mathrm{r\text{-}SSE\text{-}ICC}$ for the reverse state-specific effect $\mathrm{SSE}_{\tau(A_{i,t}), a_{i,t}}(Y|\tau)_M$.
 If $\mathrm{Var}(\Delta Y_{I, a_{i,t}}|\tau) > 0$, then it holds that $\sum_{k \in [t + 1, t_Y]} \psi_{S_k} = \mathrm{SSE}_{\tau(A_{i,t}), a_{i,t}}(Y|\tau)_M$. \end{theorem}

-\textbf{Sepsis example.} The result of the r-SSE-ICC method in this example can be interpreted as follows: if we knew the counterfactual state of the patient at step $13$, following the intervention at step $10$, we could estimate the reverse state-specific effect of that intervention on the treatment with almost no uncertainty.
-On the other hand, knowing the exact counterfactual value for any of the previous states would not lead to a comparable reduction in uncertainty.
+\textbf{Sepsis example.} The result of the r-SSE-ICC method in the Sepsis example can be interpreted as follows: if we knew the counterfactual state of the patient at step $13$, following the intervention at step $10$, we could estimate the reverse state-specific effect with almost no uncertainty.
+While, knowing the exact counterfactual value for any of the previous states would not lead to a comparable reduction in uncertainty.